Nasr Abu Zayd: Thought

-Abu Zayd saw himself as an heir to the Muʿtazila, "particularly their idea of the created Qurʿān and their tendency toward metaphorical interpretation."
+Abuzid saw himself as an heir to the Muʿtazila, "particularly their idea of the created Qurʿān and their tendency toward metaphorical interpretation."

 Quran as text

-Abu Zayd strongly opposed the belief in a "single, precise and valid interpretation of the Qur'an handed down by the Prophet for all times".
+Abuzid strongly opposed the belief in a "single, precise and valid interpretation of the Qur'an handed down by the Prophet for all times".

 In his view, the Quran made Islamic Arab culture a `culture of the text` (hadarat al-nass) par excellence, but because the language of the Quran is not self-explanatory, this implied Islamic Arab culture was also a culture of interpretation (hadarat al-ta'wil).
 Abu Zayd emphasized "intellect" (`aql) in understanding the Quran, as opposed to "a hermeneutical approach which gives priority to the narrated traditions [ hadith ]" (naql).
 As a reflection of this Abu Zaid used the term ta'wil (interpretation) for efforts to understand the Quran, while in the Islamic sciences, the literature that explained the Quran was referred to as tafsir (commentary, explanation).

-For Abu Zaid, interpretation goes beyond explanation or commentary, "for without" the Qur'an would not have meaning:
+For Abuzid, interpretation goes beyond explanation or commentary, "for without" the Qur'an would not have meaning: